Robust Semiparametric Inference for Bayesian Additive Regression Trees: BvM Theorems under High-level Assumptions

 \section{BvM Theorems under High-level Assumptions}

-Although our primary interest is about establishing the BvM theorem for the BART, we first present the theory under high-level conditions.
-The robustness brought by our additional debiasing step is applicable to other types of priors beyond the BART models.
+Although our primary interest lies in establishing the BvM theorem for the BART, we first present the theory under high-level conditions.
+The robustness achieved through our additional debiasing step is thus applicable to other types of priors beyond the BART framework.

 The one-step posterior of $\chi_{\eta}$ is determined jointly by the posterior of the conditional mean and the Bayesian bootstrap law.
 Recall that the conditional probability density function associated with the conditional mean function by $f_{\eta}(\cdot \mid x)$.
 For simplicity, we work with the conditional density class which only depends on the unknown conditional mean function.
 Such a class includes the standard Gaussian, Bernoulli, and Poisson outcomes, as discussed in \cite{BLY2022}.
 Accordingly, we denote it by $f_{m_\eta}(\cdot \mid x)$ thereafter.
 The posterior distribution is formally given by